Tapirus

-Tapirus is a genus of tapir which contains the three living American tapir species.
-They are native to the Americas.
+Tapirus is a genus of tapir which contains the living tapir species.
 The Malayan tapir is usually included in Tapirus as well, although some authorities have moved it into its own genus, Acrocodia.

 Extant species

 The Kabomani tapir was at one point recognized as another living member of the genus, but is now considered to be nested within T. terrestris.

 Evolution

-Tapirus first appeared in the Late Miocene in North America, with Tapirus webbi perhaps the oldest known fossil species.

-Tapirus spread into South America and Eurasia during the Pliocene.
-It has been suggested that the tapirs that inhabited North America during the Late Pleistocene may be derived from a South American species that remigrated north, perhaps Tapirus cristatellus.
+The genus Tapirus first appeared during the Middle Miocene (around 16-10 million years ago), known fossils in both Europe (T. telleri) and North America (T. johnsoni and T. polkensis).
+The youngest tapir in Europe, Tapirus arvernensis became extinct at the end of the Pliocene, around 2.6 million years ago.
+Tapirus dispersed into South America during the Early Pleistocene as part of the Great American Interchange, around 2.6-1 million years ago.

-Tapirs suffered large-scale extinctions at the end of the Pleistocene, and went completely extinct north of southern Mexico.
+Tapirs suffered considerable extinctions at the end of the Pleistocene, and went completely extinct north of southern Mexico.